lucaspere/go_projects/.github/pull_request_template.md

-## What this PR does?
+## What does this PR do?
 <!--
- Describes what this projects does
+ Describes what this projects does.
 -->

-## What you learned doing this PR?
+## What did you learn by doing this PR?
 <!--
-  Tell what you learned coding this project
+  Tell me what you learned.
 -->